Gemini123858/SoftwareEngineerCourse-A-trade-platform/README.md

 # SoftwareEngineerCourse-A-trade-platform
-a course programe, a school trade platform
+a course project, a school trade platform